-The Complainant has shown to have obtained trademark rights in VOLCOM in New Zealand.
+The Complainant has shown to have obtained trademark rights in GLENFIDDICH in several countries including in the United Kingdom and the United States.

-According to section 1.7 of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), the standing test for confusing similarity involves a reasoned but relatively straightforward comparison between the complainant's trademark and the disputed domain name.
-This test typically involves a side-by-side comparison of the domain name and the textual components of the relevant trademark to assess whether the mark is recognizable within the disputed domain name.
-In cases where a domain name incorporates the entirety of a trademark, or where at least a dominant feature of the relevant mark is recognizable in the domain name, the domain name will normally be considered confusingly similar to that mark for purposes of UDRP standing.
+According to section 1.7 of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), "'[t]he standing test for confusing similarity involves a reasoned but relatively straightforward comparison between the complainant's trademark and the disputed domain name.
+This test typically involves a side-by-side comparison of the domain name and the textual components of the relevant trademark to assess whether the mark is recognizable within the disputed domain name [...] in cases where a domain name incorporates the entirety of a trademark, or where at least a dominant feature of the relevant mark is recognizable in the domain name, the domain name will normally be considered confusingly similar to that mark for purposes of UDRP standing."

-The Panel finds that the disputed domain name is confusingly similar to the Complainant's registered trademark VOLCOM since it contains this mark in entirety.
-The addition of the letters "nz" in the disputed domain name, most likely as a reference to New Zealand, does not prevent a finding of confusing similarity as the relevant trademark remains clearly recognizable within the disputed domain name.
+The Panel finds that the disputed domain name is confusingly similar to the Complainant's registered trademark GLENFIDDICH since it contains this mark in entirety.
+The addition of the term "sportsbook" in the disputed domain name does not prevent a finding of confusing similarity as the relevant trademark, here the well-known GLENFIDDICH trademark, remains clearly recognizable within the disputed domain name.
 See section 1.8 of the WIPO Overview 3.0.

-The generic Top-Level Domain ("gTLD") ".com" is viewed as a standard registration requirement, and as such is typically disregarded under the first element confusing similarity test.
+The gTLD ".com" is viewed as a standard registration requirement, and as such is typically disregarded under the first element confusing similarity test.
 See section 1.11.1 of the WIPO Overview 3.0.